 - A sleepy date-night in can be a fantastic way to spend some quality time with the most important person in your life.
 With a few fun printables and plenty of decadent sweet treats, you’ll have everything you need to get nice and cozy with that special someone.

 Heat Things Up with a Game Night

-Whether you have a cleared-off coffee table in the living room or a game room like the Benito Floor Plan at Crystal Cove, a fun way to spend a cold winter evening is with some of your favorite games.
+Whether you have a cleared-off coffee table in the living room or a game room like the Chambray Floor Plan at Headwaters, a fun way to spend a cold winter evening is with some of your favorite games.
 Standbys like Monopoly and Chutes and Ladders always make for a good time, but don’t miss out on these gems!

 - The historic-themed fun of the Days of Wonder family of games, as well as the madcap mashup of pictionary and telephone that is Telestrations are big favorites of the Taylor Morrison team.
 Along with classics like Catan, it’s hard to go wrong with these!

 - If you want something simpler, never underestimate an old-fashioned deck of cards.
 From Wizard and Blackjack to Go FIsh, you have plenty of options for fun games to try.

 - Don’t assume that certain types of games are off-limits.
 Cards Against Humanity is great fun for adults, but kids don’t have to be left out – just play Apples to Apples instead!

 - Turn on the TV and whip out your smartphones – games like the Jackbox Party Pack and Drawful offer experiences that you just can’t replicate with boards or cards.

 - If you want to make things more exciting for the kids, set up play-stations for them throughout the living room.
 Use a cheap tablecloth and some paper to make an art station, or go above and beyond with fabric markers that let each guest customize their pillowcase!
 You can also set up legos with a few bowls of bricks – just be careful not to spill too many on the floor!